2016 Call Report Preparation

 The FFIEC 041 forms will be used in the presentation and materials.

-Ann Leavelle Thomas has nearly 30 years of experience in bank accounting and control.
-She previously worked at Alexander & Associates and subsequently Alexander & Leavelle, providing planning, financial reporting, regulatory reporting, and operational and compliance auditing services to over ninety independent banks.
-In 1998, she organized Thomas Consulting where she now prepares monthly financial reports, bank plans, performs regulatory compliance audits and training and internal control audits for several banks.
-Additionally, she prepares and reviews call reports for several banks.
-Thomas has taught numerous call report seminars for state banking associations.
-Her experience in working with a broad range of independent banks is of unique value in understanding call report questions and communicating with bankers.
+Ann Thomas has more than 30 years of experience in bank accounting and control.
+She received her bachelor’s degree in accounting from the University of Houston in 1982.
+From 1982 through 1997 she worked with Judith Alexander Jenkins, providing planning, financial reporting, regulatory reporting, and operational and compliance auditing services to over ninety independent banks.
+In 1998, she organized Thomas Consulting, where she performs regulatory compliance audits and training, internal control audits, and prepares and reviews Call Reports for numerous banks.
+Thomas has taught call report seminars for state banking associations since 1999.
+She has previously presented the Call Report Seminar and has responded to questions from thousands of bankers across the country.
+Her experience in working with a broad range of independent banks is of unique value in understanding Call Report questions and in communicating with bankers in their own language.

 CBA Member: $795

 CBA Member: $995

 Substitutions are allowed, at no additional cost.
 Written notice is required for all cancellations.
 The full registration fee will be refunded if the written request is received by Friday January 15, 2016, and 50 percent if by Friday January 22.
 No refunds will be granted after January 22.
 Registrations made on or after January 22 are not subject to refund.

 If you are not fully satisfied with this program, please contact Corbett Cutts, VP, director of education at (916) 438-4428.

 Monday & Tuesday, February 8-9, 2016